Peppermint6443/startup/notes.md

 #### Startup
 * after updating some of the code to use service functionality, I can't get it to fully run.
 I think this might be because I haven't yet configured login handling or anything like that, so it thinks I am not authorized
     * this did indeed end up being the case, I updated the unauthorized.jsx and authorized.jsx files and it worked!

+## Database Notes
+* Adding another service to your domain isn't too hard, not as hard as I thought it would be
+* Storing data on your server is a pretty bad idea, unless you're alright with getting charged a ton of extra money
+* You can probably have a cluster per webpage, that's probably what I will do, that way each document can hold a different list of items/data